 Harness the power of HR and drive change within your organization.

-● The biggest hindrance to a corporation’s success is their focus on resources and a lack of attentiveness to the capacities which may lie beyond.
+The biggest hindrance to a corporation’s success is their focus on resources and a lack of attentiveness to the capacities which may lie beyond.

-●This updated edition reflects the author’s empiricism in this sector of the business world
+This updated edition reflects the author’s empiricism in this sector of the business world

-●Applicable steps and strategies to corporate leadership.
+Applicable steps and strategies for corporate leadership.

-- FORMAT: 216 x 138mm
+FORMAT: 216 x 138mm

-- Number of pages: 224pp
+Number of pages: 224pp